30 Days of Night: Dark Days: Plot

 Meanwhile, Lilith (Mia Kirshner) decides that Agent Norris should prove his worth to become a vampire (in order to cure the cancer he has been suffering from).
 He bites the neck of a captive girl, Stacey (Katharine Isabelle), drinking her blood until dead.
 Satisfied, Lilith turns him to hunt Stella and the others.

 Norris kills Dane and the others flee with Jennifer to a boat yard where Jennifer points out the boat that the vampires are set to sail to Alaska in for another 30-day feeding period.
 After telling Jennifer to leave, the three hunters stow away on the ship where they discover that they can be resurrected after death if they are fed human blood.
 At gunpoint, they confront the human captain who says he is cooperating because the vampires had threatened his family.
 Amber is suddenly pulled away from behind, causing her gun to fire and kill the captain.
 Stella and Paul are too late to save her from being eaten and are quickly captured by Norris and Lilith who orders that they be bled dry.
 Stella manages to free herself when they are alone with Norris and kills him, but they are subsequently attacked by Lilith when attempting to sabotage the ship and Paul is killed.
 After being outmatched in hand-to-hand combat, Stella hides from Lilith and when the queen comes looking for her, Stella emerges from her tub of blood and manages to decapitate her.
 The other vampires appear, but seeing that she killed Lilith, they quietly stand aside and let her pass without a fight, and she returns to Barrow.

 Stella digs up Eben's grave and recovers his body to feed him her own blood.
-It appears not to work and she lies down slowly dying from blood loss.
+It appears not to work and she lies down exhausted.
 After a time, she sees Eben has returned to his former health and she stands to greet him with a hug.
 As they embrace, Eben pulls back her shoulder and his sharp teeth come down on her neck before the screen goes dark.